Bedrock-OSS/bedrock-wiki/docs/guide/custom-item.md

 ```

 -   `"resource_pack_name"` is quite self-explanatory: it's the RP name string;
--   `"texture_data"` is an object where each item shortname is defined - for Ectoplasm, we need to pu this code snippet inside of it:
+-   `"texture_data"` is an object where each item shortname is defined - for Ectoplasm, we need to put this code snippet inside of it:

 <CodeHeader>RP/textures/item_texture.json/texture_data</CodeHeader>